Barauni

 Barauni is an industrial town situated on the bank of the river Ganges in the Begusarai district in the state of Bihar, India.
 It lies north of the Ganges (Ganga) River.

 Economy

 Industries

+There are many small and large industries and Plants here.
+There is old Barauni industrial Area near Zero mile (NH 31)and New Industrial Area near Barauni Block, who is under BIADA.

-Major industrial plants in Barauni include:
+Some Major plants in Barauni include: